n-claes/legolas/docs/testing/about_tests.md

 4. Save the difference between the two images as a new image on failure, otherwise delete the images.

-An example of a failing test is shown here, where the where the background flow parameter for the Suydam cluster modes was slightly changed:
+An example of a failing test is shown here, where the background flow parameter for the Suydam cluster modes was slightly changed:
 ![image-center]({% link /assets/images/example_test_fail.png %}){: .align-center}
 The left image is the expected baseline result, the center image the test result and the right image the difference